 How to Make Fish with Cream Sauce

-- Pat the fish dry with paper towels, then lightly season both sides with salt and pepper.
+- Pat the mahi mahi fillets dry with paper towels and season both sides with salt and pepper.
+Dredge lightly in flour, shaking off any excess.

-- Once the oil is sizzling, add the fish and cook for 3-4 minutes on each side, or until it's cooked through (opaque and flakes easily with a fork).
-Transfer the fish to a plate and keep it warm.
+- Heat the olive oil and 1 tablespoon of butter in a large heavy-bottomed skillet over medium-high heat.
+Add the fish and cook about 3 minutes per side, until opaque and flakes easily with a fork.
+Transfer the fish to a plate and keep warm.

-- Lower the heat to medium and add the white wine to the skillet, scraping up any browned bits from the bottom with a whisk.
+- Lower the heat to medium.
+Add the white wine to the skillet, scraping up any browned bits with a whisk.
 Simmer for 1-2 minutes.
+Add the lemon juice and capers and cook for another 1-2 minutes.

 Storage